Main Survey Data Collection

 - Once renamed, right click again and select ‘Save Place As…’, which should show you a filesave dialog window.
 Make sure to save as a .kml

-Upload to the drone flight controller (works on M300 and Mavic 3 Pro)
+Upload survey area to the drone flight controller

 - Once all are saved, copy the kmls to the micro-SD card that will slot into the M300 smart controller, make sure to save another set of copies in the trip log directory.